blacksnowmartin/AstroGuide/README.md

 | **Day 20** | April 14, 2025  | Final Review & Launch |

 Create the Web3 UI using another account of v0.dev.

+Set up Kali environment.

+Write smart contract consider using third Web libraries.

+Check the right videos on how to do that.

 # 🚀🚀🚀🚀🚀🚀🚀🚀